jjgrainger/PostTypes/docs/taxonomies/modify-columns.md

 ## Populate Columns

-To populate any column use the `populate()` method, by passing the column slug and a callback function.
+To populate any column use the `populate()` method and passing a callback function.

 ```php
 use PostTypes\Taxonomy;